 After re-joining our energetic Tasmanian Expeditions guides, we motor to an 11km circuit track, which leads us south to Wineglass Bay, west along the Isthmus Track to Hazards Beach, and then northeast around the base of Mt Mayson back to the parking lot.

 I’ve heard plenty of fellow travellers rave about Wineglass Bay and I, too, am suitably impressed when we reach the lookout.

 The bay’s lovely crescent-shaped strip of ivory sand encourages us to snap our necessary photos quickly so we can descend and place bare feet upon it – and maybe even brave its ice-block blue companion waters with a swim.

-The island is also home to native pademelons, fairy penguins, the endangered forty spotted pardalote, and tiger snakes.
+The island is also home to native pademelons, fairy penguins, and tiger snakes.

 From the summit, Freycinet Peninsula is clearly visible to the east, while Maria’s Fossil Cliffs, where deposits of fossilised shellfish were mined for lime in the 1920s, beckon from below.

 On the second day, some of us tackle 709m Mount Maria, a six-hour return journey, while others bike Maria’s unsealed vehicular tracks and briefly snorkel in the surrounding 1500ha marine reserve.

 On Day 6, we ferry back to the mainland and continue south to Hobart.
 And by the time we reach Mt Wellington, even Steven doesn’t look that eager to make an ascent.